Butter Calculator - How Much is a Stick of Butter?

 "Honest bread is very well - it's the butter that makes the temptation" - we're sure that Douglas Jerrold would be delighted with our butter calculator!
 For all those who identify with the author, we've got some good news for you - you will never wonder how much is a stick of butter again.
-In the following article you can also find out what is butter (besides your favorite bread spread, of course) and how to convert between butter measures.
+In the following article you can also find out what is butter (besides one of your favorite bread spreads, of course) and how to convert between butter measures.
 The real icing on the cake (or spread on the bread) is a method of how to make butter at home - no special equipment needed.

 Let's get started!